 We found that the in-store process of receiving the order and sending it out for delivery was seamless.
 Customers also were pretty happy with their service, and so it seemed like this process was bulletproof.

 Imaged above, we mapped out the entire service based on our research.
 Notice the area the step that takes the longest.
 When a Yummy customer submits the order, they then wait for their groceries and this is where we found many customers had the most questions.
 Can I still add something to my order?
 When will they arrive?
 How do I know when they are outside my building?

 During the wait for delivery there was no communication to the customer about their order, this created many questions.
-What if users were given a window into yummy, to see exactly where their order is at any point in time.
+Simple solution: what if users were given a window into yummy to see exactly where their order is at any point in time.

 Create a mobile application that creates a relationship between the product and the user.
-The application focuses on interaction to keep user involved and updated through delivery process.
+The application focuses on interaction to keep the user involved and updated through the delivery process.

 The user will no longer feel anxious about which stage their groceries are at because the process will be presented in real-time through interactive and responsive step by step visual design and video feeds that provide instant feedback to the user.

 The application will provide users with driver and picker information so the customer feels engaged and connected to the process, as well as a contact option for any last-minute requests.